-Harassment is a serious issue in the workplace; it can be uncomfortable, debilitating, and have severe adverse effects on an employee’s well-being, as well as their state of mind at work.
-Far too often, this inappropriate conduct is allowed to occur between colleagues, or from employer to employee.
+Harassment is a serious issue in the workplace; it can be uncomfortable, debilitating, and have severe adverse effects on an employee’s well-being and state of mind at work.
+Far too often, this inappropriate conduct occurs between colleagues or from employer to employee.
 Victims of workplace harassment deserve to have their voices heard.
-The unbalanced and unchecked power dynamic created by these cases is unjust, and will not be tolerated by Bibiyan Law Group.
+Tomorrow Law™ will not tolerate the unbalanced and unchecked power dynamic created by these cases.

 For Legal Solution